 Lovely to their very wood all gnarled and old

 The sun has made a veil of gold

 Above, the heavens shriek with blue

 Convinced I’ve smiled by some mistake.

 I want to fly but where, how high?

 Why couldn’t I?
 I will not die!

-Sidonie de Winter was only 6 years old when she was murdered at Sobibor death camp on July 23, 1943.
+Sidonie de Winter was only six years old when she was murdered at the Sobibor Death Camp on 23 July 1943.

-Jakob Franken was only 6 years old when he was murdered at Auschwitz on October 8, 1944.
+Jakob Franken was only six years old when he was murdered at Auschwitz on 8 October 1944.